AngJianming/PISATA/README.md

 **⚠️ IMPORTANT: This is just an Hackathon project.
 There are NO guarantees of profitability.
 Trading involves substantial risk of loss.**

+To learn more about this hackathon you can visit [vHack](https://vhackusm.com/)

 This project explores the potential of [artificial financial intelligence](https://www.afi.xyz) - a focused implementation of AI for trading and investing research.

 ## 🎯 Vision